 Grain Management and WANRack’s financial advisor was TD Securities.
 Additionally, Grain Management’s legal advisor was Alston & Bird.

 CBRE Caledon’s financial advisor was RBC Capital Markets.
-Additionally, CBRE Caledon was advised by Morgan, Lewis & Bockius as legal counsel, ACM Atlantic as commercial advisor, and Broadband Success Partners as technical advisor.
+Additionally, CBRE Caledon’s legal advisor was Morgan, Lewis & Bockius.

 Grain Management – Overview